WFGR: History

+Classical and Oldies

-WFGR was previously a classical music station throughout the 1990s, broadcasting the World Classical Network from WFCC-FM in Chatham, Massachusetts.
-It changed its format to oldies music as "Oldies 98.7" on October 11, 2004 when Grand Rapids' current oldies station at the time, WODJ, was displaced by rock station WKLQ.
+WFGR signed on the air on August 9, 1992.
+It was a classical music station throughout the 1990s, broadcasting the "World Classical Network" from WFCC-FM in Chatham, Massachusetts.
+It changed its format to oldies music as "Oldies 98.7" on October 11, 2004.
+At that time, Grand Rapids' previous oldies station, WODJ, switched to album rock as 107.3 WKLQ (now WTNR).

-When WFGR debuted its oldies format, it was satellite-fed using ABC Radio's "Oldies Radio" feed.
-Shortly thereafter, they debuted a mostly-local lineup of DJs, playing music from the 1960s and early 1970s.
+When WFGR debuted its oldies format, it was satellite-delivered using ABC Radio's "Oldies Radio" feed.
+Shortly thereafter, the station debuted a mostly-local lineup of DJs, playing music from the 1960s and early 1970s.

+Classic hits

-On June 29, 2009, the station changed its name to Classic Hits "98.7 WFGR" and began to focus more on the 1970s and 1980s.
-The change left the Grand Rapids market without a local outlet for oldies in the traditional sense of the format, until Grand Valley State University stepped in to fill the void by flipping its WGVU from NPR news and talk to "Real Oldies" a few months later.
+On June 29, 2009, the station changed its name to "98.7 WFGR" and began playing classic hits, focusing more on the 1970s and 1980s.
+The change left the Grand Rapids market without a local outlet for 1960s oldies.
+But a few months later, Grand Valley State University stepped in to fill the void by flipping its WGVU from NPR news and talk to the "Real Oldies" network.